amygdala/tensorflow-workshop/workshop_sections/transfer_learning/cloudml/README.md

 BUCKET=gs://your-bucket-name
 ```

 Then, run the pre-processing script.
+The script is already set up with links to the 'hugs' image data.
+The script
-By default, it will launch two non-blocking Cloud Dataflow jobs to do the preprocessing for the eval and training datasets.
-By default it only uses 3 workers for each job, but you can change this if you have larger quota.
+will launch two non-blocking Cloud Dataflow jobs to do the preprocessing for the eval and training datasets.
+By
+default it only uses 3 workers for each job, but you can change this if you have larger quota.

 ```shell
 ./hugs_preproc.sh $BUCKET
 ```

-If running in a docker container, instead run the script as follows, defining the `USER` environment var:
+If running in a docker container, instead run the script as follows, setting the `USER` environment var to some value:

 ```shell
 USER=xxx ./hugs_preproc.sh $BUCKET
 ```

-This script will generate a `GCS_PATH` (that it will display in STDOUT).
+This script will generate a timestamp-based `GCS_PATH`, that it will display in STDOUT.
 The pipelines will write the generated embeds, in the form of TFRecord protobuf files, to under `$GCS_PATH/preproc`.

-You can see your pipeline jobs running in the Dataflow panel of the [Cloud console](https://console.cloud.google.com/dataflow).
+You can see your pipeline jobs running in the
+Dataflow panel of the [Cloud console](https://console.cloud.google.com/dataflow).
 Before you use these generated embeds, you'll want to make sure that the Dataflow jobs have finished.

 ### 2. Modeling: Training the classifier

-Once we've preprocessed our data, we can then train a simple classifier.
+Once we've preprocessed our data, and have the generated image embeds,
+we can then train a simple classifier.
 The network will comprise a single fully-
 connected layer with *RELU* activations and with one output for each label in the dictionary to replace the original
 output layer.
 The final output is computed using the [softmax](https://en.wikipedia.org/wiki/Softmax_function) function.
 In the